GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

         public void SetRedState()
         {
             // Inside the public method, we will call the SetState method from the BaseStateMachine class.
-            // Make sure to hand it an IFiniteState that belongs to ExampleState, or else you'll get an exception. :)
+            // Make sure to hand it an IFiniteState that belongs to ExampleState, or else you'll get an Exception.
             SetState(new ExampleFiniteState.RedState());
         }

-        public void SetBlueState()
+        // Remember that public method summaries are inherited from the interface. public void SetBlueState()
         {
             // We do the same for all other publicly available methods for our interface.